sacdallago/bio_embeddings/examples/README.md

   You have a set of proteins (in FASTA format) and want to create amino acid-level embeddings, as well as protein-level embeddings.
   Additionally, you have an annotation file with some property for some of the proteins in your dataset.
 For these, you want to produce a t-sne plot.

+  Noteworthy files produced:
+    - The `embed` stage produces an `embeddings_file` and a `reduced_embeddings_file`.
+    The former contains embeddings for each AA in each sequence, while the latter contains (fixed sized) embeddings for each sequence in your set.
+    You can use the notebooks to check out how to open these.
+    - The `project` stage produces a CSV `projected_embeddings_file`, which contains `(x,y,z)` coordinates for each sequence in your set.
+    - The `visualize` stage produces an HTML `plot_file` containing the plot of the sequences derived from the projection's coordinates.

 - `use_case_two`